Five Great Meal Ideas That Make Life Easier

 When you think of your worst experiences with frozen vegetables, do you picture shrivelled lima beans, freezer burnt broccoli, limp peppers, and water chestnuts that smell like bad compost?
 It can be hard to believe, but frozen vegetables can be more nutritious than their "fresh" counterparts that have been shipped long distances, since vitamins break down and degrade over time.
 But all of that depends on how fresh the vegetables were before they were frozen.

-Cookin' Greens are made with Ontario-grown dark-leafy greens, which were harvested in their prime and frozen fresh within hours.
-If you don't have experience preparing kale, collards, rapini, mustard greens, or artichoke hearts, Cookin' Greens maintains a helpful list of recipes on their website.
-You can also saute the greens with garlic and a splash of olive oil, or just toss them into pasta sauce or stir fry.
+Stahlbush is a sustainable, family farm located in Oregon’s lush Willamette Valley!
+If you don't have experience preparing kale or butternut squash, Stahlbuch maintains a helpful list of recipes on their website.
+You can also saute veggies with garlic and a splash of olive oil, or just toss them into pasta sauce or stir fry.

 5. Need a crowd-pleaser, fast?